-Tit le: Inspecting plan nt or m achinery for operational serviceability in the workplace Learning outcomes ssment criteria The learner will be able to: 5 Minimise the risk of damage to the work and surrounding area when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. inspecting plai machinery for 5.2 Minimise damage and maintain a clean work space. serviceability.
+Tit l e: Ir nspecting plar nt or m achinery for operational serviceability in the workplace arning outcomes e learner will be able e to: sment criteria arner can: 5 to the work and surrounding area when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. inspecting plant machinery for op 5.2 Minimise damage and maintain a clean work space. serviceability.
 5.3 Dispose of waste in accordance with current legislation.
 5.4 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
 5.5 Explain why the disposal of waste should be carried out safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance.
-6 Complete the the allocated t ime when 6.1 Demonstrate completion of the work within the allocated time. inspecting plant or machinery for operational serviceability.
+6 Complete the wo ne when 6.1 Demonstrate completion of the work within the allocated time. inspecting plant or machinery for operational serviceability.
 6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: - types of progress charts, timetables and estimated times - organisational procedures for reporting circumstances which will affect the work programme.
-7 Comply with to contract informations inspect plant of mation to 7.1 Demonstrate the following work skills when inspecting plant or machinery for operational serviceability: - inspecting, checking, recording and reporting. for operational serviceability to the required specification. to the 7.2 Complete the following inspections to given working instructions: - routine checks, daily, weekly - periodic e.g. monthly, annual, number, hours run - pre-use, delivery - post-use, return, off hire.
-7.3 Record and report results and findings of inspection using the appropriate method, in accordance with given working instructions.
+7 Comply with the contract informa inspect plant or i nation to 7.1 Demonstrate the following work skills when inspecting plant or machinery for operational serviceability: - inspecting, checking, recording and reporting. for operational serviceability to the required specification.
+7.2 Complete the following inspections to given working instructions: - routine checks, daily, weekly - periodic e.g. monthly, annual, number, hours run - pre-use, delivery - post-use, return, off hire.
+7.3 7.3 Record and report results and findings of inspection using the appropriate method, in accordance with given working instructions.
 7.4 Safely use and handle materials, hand tools, specialist tools, portable power tools and ancillary equipment.
 7.5 Safely store the materials, tools and equipment used when inspecting plant or machinery for operational serviceability.

-Title: Inspecting plant or machinery for operational serviceability in the workplace Learning outcome The learner will be a Assessment criteria The learner can: 7 Continued 7.6 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: - identify inspection criteria - conduct inspections, daily/weekly, periodic (monthly, annual, number and hours run), pre-use and post-use and returned items - identify the difference between test, inspection and thorough examination - check the calibration of inspection tools and equipment - use specialist inspection equipment and test and diagnostic aids - identify deterioration, damage, excess wear and leaks - identify ron-critical defects - identify critical defects - classify the serviceability of plant and machinery - consider plant and machinery life expectancy - report findings - use hand tools, portable power tools, specialist tools and equipment - work at height - use access equipment - complete and maintain records.
+Title: Inspecting plant or machinery for operational serviceability in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 7 Continued 7.6 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: - identify inspection criteria - conduct inspections, daily/weekly, periodic (monthly, annual, number and hours run), pre-use and post-use and returned items - identify the difference between test, inspection and thorough examination - check the calibration of inspection tools and equipment - use specialist inspection equipment and test and diagnostic aids - identify deterioration, damage, excess wear and leaks - identify critical defects - identify critical defects - classify the serviceability of plant and machinery - consider plant and machinery life expectancy - report findings - use hand tools, portable power tools, specialist tools and equipment - work at height - use access equipment - complete and maintain records.
 7.7 Describe the needs of other occupations and how to effectively communicate within a team inspecting plant or machinery for operational serviceability.
 7.8 Describe how to maintain the tools and equipment used when inspecting plant or machinery for operational serviceability.